 He has the role at RTÉ to invest in Irish feature films, including the likes of Oscar nominated Brooklyn with Saoirse Ronan, Rosie with Sarah Greene and The Guard with Brendan Gleeson and Don Cheadle

 He co-ordinates RTÉ’s partnerships with outside bodies and represents RTÉ in its dealings with the Screen Ireland, SPI (Screen Producers Ireland) and Animation Ireland.
 He is the chair of the Audio Visual Joint Creative Sectoral Group, which represents the Irish creative sector including producers, directors, writers, composers and public broadcasters.

 He is also a Vice President of the EBU TV Committee, which has its own co-production and development fund.
 And he has been a key member of the EBU team which has created a Pre-Buy network among EBU members.

-He has recently taken over responsibility for the RTÉ Archive, which is the biggest sound, music and audiovisual archive in Ireland, for which there a major project to digitise the entire collection.
+At RTÉ he has taken on the responsibility for the RTÉ Archive, which is the largest audio and audiovisual library in Ireland, and he is leading a major project to digitise the entire catalogue.